-Many new beekeepers are concerned about the dead bees that accumulate on or near the hive in winter.
+Many new beekeepers are concerned about dead bees in winter, especially the ones that accumulate on or near the hive entrance.
 Every week I receive several questions about this, so I want to elaborate.

 Even in the healthiest of colonies, bees die every single day.
-According to Bees of the World (O’toole and Raw) a normal-sized colony loses about a thousand bees per day in the summer.
-These losses are replaced by a busy queen that may lay upwards of a thousand eggs per day.
+According to Bees of the World (O’Toole and Raw) a normal-sized colony loses about a thousand bees per day in the summer.
+These losses are replaced by a busy queen that may lay upwards of 1500 eggs per day.
 Most of the summer losses are foragers that die on the job and we never even notice them.
 Since they are out of sight and out of mind, most beekeepers aren’t too concerned about these daily losses.

 But bees continue to die every day even in winter.
 The losses are not as high because the bees are not foraging and because winter bees have special adaptations that allow them to live longer than summer bees.
 Still, many die every day, and they die at home where we can see them lying on the landing board or peppering the snow.